techiesureshkumar/Interview-Questions/JavaInterview/JavaCollectionsQuestions.md

 1) What is Java Collections Framework?
 List out some benefits of Collections framework?

-Collections are used in every programming language and initial java release contained few classes for collections: Vector, Stack, Hashtable, Array.
+Collections are used in every programming language.
+Few classes for collections: Vector, Stack, Hashtable, Array.
 Collections Framework that group all the collections interfaces, implementations and algorithms.
 Java Collections have come through a long way with the usage of Generics and Concurrent Collection classes for thread-safe operations.
 It also includes blocking interfaces and their implementations in java concurrent package.

 Benefits
 --------